netesf13d/jedha-projects/1-01-Plan_your_trip_with_Kayak/README.md

 This project repository is structured as follows.
 - The Jupyter notebook `Plan_your_trip_with_Kayak.ipynb` presents the application.
-- The Jupyter notebook `data_collection.ipynb` illustrates the usage of the `etl` package to fetch and store the data relevant to the project.
+- The Jupyter notebook `Data_Collection.ipynb` illustrates the usage of the `etl` package to fetch and store the data relevant to the project.
 - The Python package `etl` provides the functionality for data collection and storage.
 - The directory `data` contains the relevant data for the project.
 - The directory `media` condains media displayed in the notbooks.